 CIL is applied as a charge on each square metre of floor space in new buildings, with a minimum threshold of 100 square metres or a single dwelling.
 Some types of development are exempt, for example social housing is eligible for 100% relief.

-Following approval by the Council in October 2013 the Council published its Draft Charging Schedule and consulted on this and it's supporting documents.
-Consultation on the Draft CIL Charging Schedule ran from 9am on 28 October to 5pm on 9 December 2013.
+Consultation on the Draft CIL Charging Schedule ran from 9am on 28 October 2013 to 5pm on 9 December 2013.

-You view the responses via the online consultation system.
+You can view the responses via the online consultation system.